jezzsantos/ServiceStack.Webhooks.Azure/README.md

 }
 ```

-Then, in the 'Cloud' project that you have created for your service, edit the properties of the role you have for your web service.
+Then, in the 'Azure Cloud Service' project that you have created for your service, edit the properties of the role you have for your web service.

 Go to the 'Settings' tab and add the following settings: